godotengine/godot-docs/getting_started/workflow/best_practices/what_are_godot_classes.rst

 - What signal connections they have with each other

 Why is any of this important to scene organization?
 Because instances of scenes *are* objects.
-As a result, many Object-Oriented principles that apply to written code also apply to scenes: single responsibility, encapsulation, and others.
+As a result, many object-oriented principles that apply to written code also apply to scenes: single responsibility, encapsulation, and others.

 The scene is *always an extension of the script attached to its root node*, so you can interpret it